briankoser/kodex/pages/writing.md

 permalink: /writing/index.html
 ---

-## Zen in the Art of Writing by Ray Bradbury
-- Write 1000-2000 words every day.
-Quantity precedes quality.
-- Write with zest.
-- Write about what you love or hate.
-Find a character and follow as fast as you can.
-- Editing will be work, so enjoy the first draft.
-- Make a list of evocative nouns for story prompts.
-- Feed your muse with everything.
-Poetry that makes your arm hair stand up.
-Essays about everything from every time.
-Writing about the senses.
-- Read authors who think like you and write the way you want to; read authors that don't.
-- You learn from bad as well as good.
-Good quality can be mysterious; it's easy to pinpoint what not to do from bad.
-- "The artist learns what to leave out."
-- Don't plot ahead.
-Let your characters do.

 ## The Elements of Style
 - 13. Make the paragraph the unit of composition (one topic)
 - 14. Use active voice, but use passive for emphasis ("Pumpkins are not eaten in spring" vs "People don't eat pumpkins in spring")